Overview and Description

 Rehabilitation management of peripheral nerve injury

-- Because peripheral neuropathy most frequently results from a specific disease or damage of the nerve, or as a consequence of generalized systemic illness, the most fundamental treatment involves prevention and control of the primary disease.
-Rehabilitation is directed toward improving or compensating for weakness and maintaining independent function.
+- Peripheral neuropathy most frequently results from a specific disease or damage of the nerve, or as a consequence of generalized systemic illness, the most fundamental treatment involves prevention and control of the primary disease.

-- If surgery is warranted to the nerve injury, the type of surgery could dictate healing and outcomes.12
+- If surgery is warranted for the nerve injury, the type of surgery could influence healing and outcomes.12 Risks include:

 - Muscle fatigue, or the decline of performance during an exercise or task, after muscle reinnervation is one limiting factor in the rehabilitation process.12